• Skip to primary navigation

 Glass noodles require soaking in cold water for about 15-30 minutes (depending on brand), or just until they become soft.
 They can clump quite easily when we stir-fry them.
 You should not stir-fry them by themselves in the pan to avoid big clumps of noodles which nothing can untangle.

 My final tip for making this crab and glass noodles stir-fry is to use a large pan since we have quite a lot of ingredients and we need to stir and mix them constantly.
-Using a nonstick pan will make it easier for you to handle the noodles and prevent sticking.
-All my large pans are stainless steel, so I kinda have no choice :).
+Using a nonstick pan may make it easier for you to handle the noodles and prevent sticking.

 a bowl of Vietnamese crab cellophane noodles stir-fry (mien xao cua)

-Mien Xao Cua (Crab Cellophane Noodles Stir-fry) is a traditional Vietnamese dish.
+Miến Xào Cua (Crab Glass Noodles Stir-fry) is a traditional Vietnamese dish.
 It is incredibly delicious with the natural sweetness of crab meat, soft translucent glass noodles, crunchy vegetables, and refreshing lime fish sauce dressing.

 Servings: 3 people